eluinstra/file-server-documentation/docs/installation/database.md

 ## Database Scripts

-The File-Server or File-Client supports automatic database migration through Flyway.
+The File-Server and File-Client support automatic database migration through Flyway.
 You have to provide a database user with create table permissions so the tables are created automatically when the application is started for the first time.

 The database scripts for the File-Server can also be found [here](https://github.com/eluinstra/file-server-core/tree/master/src/main/resources/dev/luin/file/server/core/db/migration) and the database scripts for the File-Server can also be found [here](https://github.com/eluinstra/file-client-core/tree/master/src/main/resources/dev/luin/file/client/core/db/migration).